Guptilious/banglejs-tvremote-webserver/README.md

     npm install

 ## Webserver Port and credential assignment
-1. Open `webserver.js` and update `const PORT = '';` with the port you would like your web server to run on.
+1. Update `const PORT = '';` in `webserver.js` with the port you would like your web server to run on.
 Ensure that all firewall settings are configured to allow access to this port and your DNS correctly points to your webserver.
 2. Create copies of your domains `privkey.pem`, `cert.pem` and `chain.pem` files and ensure they are located in the same folder as the main scripts.